An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Introduction

 Initial exploratory investigations in the present study employed artificial neural networks (ANNs) to solve the one-dimensional (1D) heat equation for a range of viscosities as a baseline to understand how neural networks capture flow dynamics.
-Feature engineering was applied to embed physical information into the model.
-However, the model's marked failure to predict beyond trained viscosity ranges highlighted the limitations of purely data-driven approaches.
+Feature engineering was applied to embed physical information into the model, an approach used successfully in \citet{Zobeiry2021} together with PINNs enforcing both boundary conditions and the physics.
+However, the model's marked failure to predict beyond trained viscosity ranges reaffirmed the limitations of purely data-driven approaches.
 To address this, Physics-Informed Neural Networks (PINNs) were explored by incorporating residuals of the 1D heat equation, along with boundary and initial conditions, directly into the loss function.
-While this improved physical consistency, the model still exhibited instability and failed to generalise reliably beyond the training range, an observation consistent with previous work \citep{fesser2023understanding}.
-With a fully converged PINNs architecture, \citet{bonfanti2024generalization} too obtained accurate predictions only within the immediate proximity of the training domain, and the model poorly performed outside the domain.
+While this improved physical consistency, the model still exhibited instability and failed to generalise reliably beyond the training range, an observation consistent with previous work \citep{fesser2023understanding} and \citet{bonfanti2024generalization} who obtained accurate predictions only within the immediate proximity of the training domain, with the model performing poorly outside the domain.
 These underscore a broader gap in the field where most machine learning models for CFD remain tailored to specific flow conditions or geometrical settings, limiting their general applicability.
 Worse still, the black box nature means we do not know how general our model is.

+Perhaps a more promising direction than learning fluid flow fields, is to learn the physical operators that can evolve these fields.
+This is the approach suggested by Deep Operator Networks (Deep O-Nets) \citep{Lu_et_al2021} and more recently, using autoencoders to map to a latent space which is time evolved using transformers \citep{ geneva2022transformers, Solera-Rico2024} Operator learning has also seen significant advancement through Fourier Neural Operators (FNOs).
+Recently, \cite{kovachki2024operator} reviewed the fundamental architectures of these models providing the mathematical guarantee of the robustness of these approximations.
+Furthermore, \cite{duruisseaux2025fourier} clarified how FNOs leverage spectral parametrization to achieve resolution independence, i.e., allowing the model to learn operators efficiently regardless of the grid size.
+This work also addresses common technical nuances regarding Fourier modes and boundary condition handling, providing a clearer framework for practical implementation.